-If your HOA has missed paying taxes for the past few years, don’t worry.
+If your HOA never filed tax return or has missed paying homeowner association taxes for the past few years, don’t worry.
 It is not too late.
 The first thing you should do is check how many years have passed since your last filing.
 Then, get in touch with the IRS to see whether you can file a Form 1120-H for the years you missed.
 If they say yes, immediately accomplish the forms for the missed years.
 On the other hand, if they say no, see what else you can do to remedy the situation.

 If your HOA is having trouble with taxes, consider enlisting the help of an HOA management company.
-Clark Simson Miller offers remote HOA management services to associations across the nation.
-CSM specializes in financial management, among other services, including tax preparation.
-Contact Clark Simson Miller today either online or by emailing email@example.com.
+Start looking for the best HOA management company in your area today using our online directory.

 Sign up below for monthly updates on all HOA Resource